awslabs/containers-cost-allocation-dashboard/README.md

 #### The `pipeline` Module

 The `pipeline` module in the `pipeline` directory contains the Terraform IaC required to deploy the AWS pipeline resources.<br />
-It contains module-specific inputs, outputs, and resources.
+It contains module-specific inputs, outputs, and resources.<br />
+It also contains a template file (secret_policy.tpl) that contains IAM policy for AWS Secrets Manager secret policy.

 #### The `kubecost_s3_exporter` Module